International Law (ITGL)

 Attributes: JD, LLM.

 ITGL 0800.
-Contracting in International Development: The UN and Beyond .
-(2 Credits)
+Contracting in International Development: The UN and Beyond.
+(1 to 2 Credits)

-This course will review issues of contracting as applied to the field of international development.
-The course will focus on how development partners (the UN in particular) use different contract modalities as a tool to implement development projects around the world.
-Students will learn from Benedetta Audia, Corporate Legal Advisor and Head of Commercial and Institutional Law Practice at UNOPS.
+The intent of this course is to review issues of contracting as applied to field of international development.
+The course will focus on how development partners (the United Nations in particular) use different contract modalities as a tool to implement development projects around the world.

 Attributes: INLJ, LAWI, LLM.